 Business description

 The function translates an MX Party Name and PostalAddress.AddressLine to MT NameAndAddress format (4*35).
 If the AddressLine uses 3 lines and the Name is longer than 35 char, it will be truncated after 34 characters (and sign “+” added).
 If the AddressLine uses only 2 lines or less then the 70 first characters of Name will be copied on line 1 and line 2 (if needed).
 Truncation is possible.
 A sign”+” is added at the end of the data if truncation is needed.

+IF MX AddressLine has value “NOTPROVIDED”, it will not be translated.

 Format